IOCCC image by Matt Zucker

 output-year-index.sh

 Output the inventory for a given year’s winning entries in HTML form.
-In other words in 1984 it would list, as links, the four winning entries, which you can see directly at 1984 inventory.
+In other words in 1984 it would list, as links, the four winning entries, which you can see directly at the 1984 inventory.

 This tool is used in the bin/md2html.cfg file as part of the md2html tool.